tsao-lab-UCB/tsao-lab-wiki/wiki/build-and-customize-wiki.md

-# Resources for building this wiki
+# Codebase for building this wiki

 This wiki is built based on [git-wiki-theme repository](https://github.com/drassil/git-wiki-theme).
 To edit/fix git-wiki-theme core files, see [git-wiki documentation](https://github.com/Drassil/git-wiki)